 Your new artificial tooth is placed after the abutment is firmly in place.
 The dental implant is completed here.
 After your crown or repair is firmly in place, you may use your tooth again to its full potential.

 Some of the above phases can be combined, depending on a patient’s conditions, the materials used, or the method used.
-So, due to these stages of a dental implant procedure, it takes 5- 8 months to complete.
+So, due to these stages of a Plano dental implants procedure, it takes 5- 8 months to complete.

 Pinnacle Dental strives to provide the best dental implants for secure and reliable tooth replacement.
 Schedule an appointment with our skilled dentist in Plano to restore your beautiful smile.
 You can call us at today!